DFKI-NI/mir_robot/README.md

        mapping / localization / obstacle avoidance is not working.

 **A:** Check that the laser scans are properly simulated.
 If not, your graphics
-       card is probably compatible with Gazebo - please try running it on a computer with a NVidia graphics card.
+       card is probably not compatible with Gazebo - please try running it on a computer with a NVidia graphics card.
 See:
        [#1](https://github.com/dfki-ric/mir_robot/issues/1),
        [#32](https://github.com/dfki-ric/mir_robot/issues/32)